Yoga for the menopause – stretches to soothe your symptoms

 Wide-kneed child’s pose is an easy, calming pose for when you’re feeling anxious

-Come to your hands and knees on the yoga mat.
+Come down on to your hands and knees on the yoga mat.
 Spread your knees as wide as your mat, keeping the tops of your feet on the floor with the big toes touching.

 Bring your belly to rest between your thighs and root your forehead to the floor.
 Relax the shoulders, jaw and eyes.